-Synthetic urine, in more technical terms, is a widely trusted solution because unlike detox kits, which could fail even when used right, fake pee always yields the same results when used properly.
+Synthetic urine, in more technical terms, is a widely trusted solution because unlike detox kits like shampoos (full article detox shampoos here), drinks, and pills, which could fail even when used right, fake pee always yields the same results when used properly.
 A reliable brand will always get you through a drug test.
 Of course, unreliable brands generally won’t.

 But how do you tell them apart?

 There aren’t a lot of reliable reviews for synthetic urine.
 Most of the time, you either have someone raving about how a brand got him through a sudden drug test or you have someone ranting about how so-and-so brand lost him his job.
 It can get emotional, to say the least.

 So in this xstream synthetic urine review article, we’ll be taking a look at one of the brands that comes up in a lot of reviews: Xstream.